Aaron Carter Quits Twitter: ‘I Want Candy’ Singer Fed Up With Social Media As He Enters A ‘Facility’

 — Aaron Carter (@aaroncarter) September 23, 2017

-Back in 2015, the “I Want Candy” singer had been showing signs of stress and possible depression as he shares a message on the social media platform, suggesting that he is in an emotional turmoil, based on a report from Entertainment Tonight.
+Back in 2015, the “I Want Candy” singer had been showing signs of stress and possible depression as he shared a message on the social media platform, suggesting that he was in emotional turmoil, based on a report from Entertainment Tonight.

-“Has anyone ever had their heartbroken so bad that they feel it in other parts of their body? like cold feelings in your stomach, emptiness?” he wrote in a lengthy Twitter post in December 2015.
+“Has anyone ever had their heartbroken [sic] so bad that they feel it in other parts of their body? like cold feelings in your stomach, emptiness?” he wrote in a lengthy Twitter post in December 2015.

 According to the outlet, Aaron Carter’s essay was written while he was on a flight to Chicago.